Kagaku-Koshien-Junior-10/Programming-work-collection/IAX86/README.md

 ## LICENSE

 LICENSE files saved in sub directories.
-(CC License will be applyed only this directory.)
+(CC License will be applied only this directory.)

 ## GPG